 A group of six mixed households forming London's first cohousing project.

 60 one and two-bed extra care homes for affordable rent next to their existing properties for older people.

 The Leathermarket CBS, set up by residents, led the development of 27 homes for social rent, on their estate.

-Delivering 22 units of resale price capped sub-market units in Enfield, built to the bare minimum allowing residents to adapt their homes over time.
+Delivering 22 units of resale price capped homes in Enfield, built to the bare minimum allowing residents to adapt them over time.

 A group of women over fifty who formed the first senior cohousing community in the UK.
 A housing association forward funded the scheme.

 Residents have moved into London’s first 23 Community Land Trust homes, offering genuine affordability in perpetuity.

 A local charity redeveloping an old church hall into an intentional community addressing homelessness.

 A group of boaters setting up co-operative moorings for a secure and sustainable community.